To be a good pet parent, you’ll need a few basic items.

 There are three basic types of crate.
 The first two are appropriate for large dogs, but the third is only suitable for small to medium breeds.

 Metal crates are constructed from thick, plastic-coated wire on all six sides.
-These crates are typically the best choice for most situations, as they are strong, secure and safe, and they also provide your dog with the best view and ventilation.
+These crates are typically the best crates for large dogs, as they are strong, secure and safe, and they also provide your dog with the best view and ventilation.
 Additionally, most metal crates collapse for easy storage or transport.

 Well-built hard-sided crates can often be used with large breeds, and they are a perfectly acceptable alternative to wire models, if they suit you and your pup better.
 Most hard-sided crates are made of rigid plastic, and have a metal wire door and (usually) a metal wire window or two; however, some are made from plastic-coated wood or metal instead.